 Virtual Twin® Explained

-Imagine having a digital copy of a mechanical component, a complex system, or even an entire product line or fleet, that can be exercised through in-service or customer usage scenarios just as if it were actually present in the physical world.
+Imagine having a digital copy or a Virtual Twin® of a mechanical component, a complex system, or even an entire product line or fleet, that can be exercised through in-service or customer usage scenarios just as if it were actually present in the physical world.

-This is the principle behind VEXTEC’s Virtual Twin® product simulators.
+This is the principle behind VEXTEC’s Virtual Twin simulation software: VPS-MICRO®.

 The Virtual Twin in Use

-If a component, product or system of components already exists, VEXTEC can build its Virtual Twin from the existing digital or even analog information that describes it—ideally, its geometric dimensions, processed material properties (from physical samples or the parts themselves), its manufacturing process, and usage or stress models.
-If the component, product or system of components does NOT exist, VEXTEC can still create a Virtual Twin based on whatever specifications the manufacturer selects.
-VEXTEC has even re-engineered the design for legacy parts – using no more than a box of broken parts.
+If a component, product or system of components already exists, its Virtual Twin can be built in VPS-MICRO from the existing digital or even analog information that describes it—ideally, its geometric dimensions, processed material properties (from physical samples or the parts themselves), its manufacturing processes, and usage or stress models.
+If the component, product or system of components does NOT yet exist (it’s in the design stage), VPS-MICRO can still be used to create a Virtual Twin representation based on whatever specifications the manufacturer selects.
+VEXTEC has even re-engineered the design for a customer’s legacy parts – using no more than a box of broken parts.

-Obtaining this type of product intelligence from a Virtual Twin simulation is simple and straightforward.
-For example, a recent Virtual Twin engagement was able to isolate three factors that contributed to a turbine wheel’s reliability: 1) the size of grains in the material, 2) the processing defect density, and 3) the speed and variation in wheel cycles expended per day.
-From these parameters, the simulator produced a dynamic model that showed the effects of adjusting each parameter in 1% increments for a fleet of 10,000.
-To replicate those same results, the company’s research lab would have to perform thousands of experiments for all 10,000 components, a physical impossibility.
+Obtaining this type of product intelligence from a Virtual Twin simulation is simple and straightforward in VPS-MICRO.
+For example, a recent customer was able to isolate three factors that contributed to a turbine wheel’s reliability: 1) the size of grains in the material, 2) the processing defect density, and 3) the speed and variation in wheel cycles per day.
+From these parameters, the software produced a dynamic model that showed the effects of adjusting each parameter in 1% increments for a fleet of 10,000 turbine wheels.
+To replicate the fidelity of those same results, the company’s research lab would have had to perform thousands of experiments for all 10,000 components, a physical impossibility.

-For more information about beginning your own Virtual Twin engagement, contact us.
+For more information about how to build your own product’s Virtual Twin simulations in VPS-MICRO, contact us.